Types of Cognos TM1 Components

-The components of TM1 are divided into two basic types which are:
+The Cognos TM1 Components are divided into two basic types as follows:

 - Client components